-On the Grade 2-5 playground in March 2018, I asked a few students a question that was on my mind: ‘Would you like more Visual Art or more Music or more PE in your timetable?’
+On the Grade 2-5 playground in March 2018, I asked a few students a question that was on my mind: ‘Would you like more Visual Art, Drama, Music or more PE in your timetable?’

 Then I said, ‘If you have more Visual Art, you might not have any Music, for example – there are only so many lessons in a week.’

 I had hooked them with the idea of more choice and more of a subject they love, and they were struggling with the very same issue that we as leaders do when looking for just the right balance for our students when there are so many interesting and important things to learn.
 Believe it or not, this is what they concluded: ‘We want more Visual Art or more Music, say, but we don’t want to miss the other subjects completely.
 We should each have a little bit of everything and then be able to have more of what we love.’

 As a principal and the person responsible for timetabling in our setting, I know how important it is to get the schedule for students and teachers right.
 I am also fully aware of the constraints on a school’s timetable, perhaps especially in a through-school with shared spaces.
 It was time to investigate this further.